Action of $W$-type operators on Schur functions and Schur Q-functions: Introduction

-Actions of Virasoro operators on Q-functions play important roles in the study of expansions of Kontsevich-Witten and BGW tau-functions (see \cite{LY}, \cite{LY2}).
-Both of these functions are tau functions of KdV hierarchies which are uniquely determined by the Virasoro constraints.
-There are also many models in physics and in geometry where potential functions are tau functions of higher KdV (also called Gelfand-Dickey) hierarchies.
-Important examples including generalized Kontsevich matrix models and generating functions for intersection numbers on moduli spaces of spin curves (see, for example, \cite{W}, \cite{FSZ}, \cite{MM21}).
-For those models, Virasoro constraints no longer uniquely fix the partition functions.
+Actions of Virasoro operators on Q-functions play an important role in the study of expansions of Kontsevich-Witten and BGW tau-functions (see \cite{LY}, \cite{LY2}).
+Both of these families of functions are tau-functions of KdV hierarchies which are uniquely determined by the Virasoro constraints.
+There are also many models in physics and in geometry where potential functions are tau-functions of higher KdV (also called Gelfand-Dickey) hierarchies.
+Important examples include generalized Kontsevich matrix models and generating functions for intersection numbers on moduli spaces of spin curves (see, for example, \cite{W}, \cite{FSZ}, \cite{MM21}).
+For these models, Virasoro constraints no longer uniquely fix the partition functions.
 Instead, we need a much larger system of constraints, called W-constraints, to fix the partition functions (see, for example, \cite{AM92}, \cite{FKN}, \cite{Goe}, \cite{Zhou13}).
-Therefore to investigate the super-integrability of more general models, it is important to know how W-type operators acting on character functions and their generalizations.
+Therefore to investigate the super-integrability of more general models, it is important to know how W-type operators act on character functions and their generalizations.

-The main purpose of this paper is to give concise formulas for the actions of a series of differential operators $P^{(k)}_m$ on Schur functions and Q-functions.
+The main purpose of this paper is to give concise formulas for the actions of a series of differential operators $\widetilde{P}^{(k)}_m$ and $\widehat{P}^{(k)}_m$ on Schur functions and Q-functions, respectively.
 These operators belong to the algebras $W_{1+\infty}$ or $W_{1+\infty}^B$, which give symmetry for KP and BKP hierarchies respectively (see, for example, \cite{FKN} and \cite{Alex21}).
-After some modifications, they give Virasoro operators, cut-and-join operators (see, for example, \cite{MS}, \cite{Alex11}, \cite{Alex18}, \cite{MMMR}), and all operators in the W-constraints for tau functions of higher KdV hierarchies which satisfy the string equation (see \cite{AM92}, \cite{FKN}, and \cite{Goe}).
-We hope that the method used in this paper will also help for studying actions of similar operators on more general Hall-Littlewood functions.
-In fact, a key ingredient in the proofs of these formulas is a vertex operator representation for operators $P^{(k)}_m$, which will be given in Theorem \ref{thm:O as BB}.
+After some modifications, they give Virasoro operators, cut-and-join operators (see, for example, \cite{MS}, \cite{Alex11}, \cite{Alex18}, \cite{MMMR}), and all operators in the W-constraints for tau-functions of higher KdV hierarchies which satisfy the string equation (see \cite{AM92}, \cite{FKN}, and \cite{Goe}).
+We hope that the method used in this paper will also help to study actions of similar operators on more general Hall-Littlewood functions.
+In fact, a key ingredient in the proofs of these formulas is a vertex operator representation for operators $P^{(k)}_m(\rho)$, which will be given in Theorem \ref{thm:O as BB}.
 This theorem also holds for all Hall-Littlewood functions.

 Given $\la=(\la_1, \ldots, \la_l) \in \mathbb{Z}^l$, we will denote the associated Schur function and Q-function by $S_\la(\mathbf{t})$ and $Q_\la(\mathbf{t})$ respectively.
 These functions are polynomials in the variables $\mathbf{t}=(t_1,t_2,...)$.
 In the theory of symmetric functions, $n t_n$ is the $n$-th power sum function of another set of infinitely many variables (see \cite{Mac}).
 Via a standard procedure, all functions $S_\la$ (respectively $Q_\la$) can be represented as linear combinations of those $S_\mu$ (respectively $Q_\mu$) with $\mu$ being partitions (see Section \ref{sec:pre} for details).